Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/modules/network/readme.md

 ## Overview

-This Terraform module provisions core networking resources in Azure, including:
+This Terraform module provisions core networking resources in Azure and MongoDB Atlas, including:

 ## Features